casangi/casadocs/docs/tasks/task_sdintimaging.rst

-   The following is a list of features that are either not available yet or currently untested with the sdintimaging task (or known bugs).
+   The following is a list of features that are either not available yet or currently untested with the sdintimaging task (or known bugs):

-   -  Single Plane Imaging : The ability to work with single channel images needs more testing and debugging.
-Internal code assumes cubes.
-While ideally, a single plane cube is still a valid cube, some of the internal methods are not prepared for some types of input single plane images.
+   -  Single Plane Imaging.
+The internal code assumes cubes, and the ability to work with single channel images needs more testing and debugging.

-      -  For example, it expects per plane restoring beams only.
-We need to add the ability to pick a 'regular' restoringbeam in the case of nchan=1 as that information resides in a different keyword of the ia.coordsys() dictionary.
-      -  Ensure these checks happen at the beginning (similar to the other image/psf consistency checks)

-   -  Check Inputs : Check that all input images are present at the start !
-Currently, if the sdimage/psf are invalid, it will do the whole interferometer major cycle and only then complain.

-   -  Use of task_deconvolve for sdonly : Try the sdonly case with deconvolve (use sdint libs to convert from cube to mtmfs) ).
-Add demo script to task_deconvolve docs for the mtmfs case.
-For multi-term, we need a cube-to-taylor convertor that works standalone and the current one from sdintlib does not.   [ Note : This has already been done for cube mode ]

-   -  Parallel Runtime :  All three test real-data sets showed no appreciable improvement from parallelization via the cube refactor.
-The three runs covered situations of 70+hrs,  1.5hrs and ~3hrs.
-This needs testing against guidelines listed for Image Parallelization resource allocation, and documentation added accordingly.

-   -  Fully test ‘int-only’ as a  wideband mosaic option : Test in comparison with gridder='mosaic' and 'awproject' with conjbeams=True as offered by tclean.  task_sdintimaging implements conjbeams in the image domain.
-It is expected that in situations of widely varying data weights across frequency, this version of conjbeams=True will be more robust to PSF variation across the face of the mosaic, especially for spectral PSFs.
-This requires careful testing and characterization.

-   -  Fix issues in the usage of task_feather

-      -  The feather task is used within te major/minor cycle iterations.
-But, it is incorrect if used as is on a cube with per-plane restoring beams.
-Hence the current code uses imsubimage in a loop over channel.
-This is likely a performance bottleneck.
-CAS-5883 contains a branch with a potential fix to task_feather.
-Once task_feather works on cubes with per-plane beams, replace the channel loops in task_sdintimaging with single task_feather calls.
+   -  Use of task_deconvolve for sd only.

+   -  Fully test and characterize ‘int-only’ as a wideband mosaic option

+   -  Add the ability to specify only the SD image cube and have the interferometer cube coordinate system be generated to match it.

+   -  Improve how task feather works on cubes with per-plane restoring beams

    -  Understand why the feather step results in NaNs if the pblimit is set to a negative value for joint mosaic imaging of the INT data.
-Check if this is a generic issue (i.e. in tclean as well) or just here.
-For now, document this.

-      -  Feather produces 'imageregrid' warnings for every single run, suggesting that the SD cell size and beam size aren't compatible, even when they are clearly compatible.
+   -  Understand why feather produces ‘imageregrid’ warnings for every single run, even if the SD cell size and beam are compatible.

-      -  sdintimaging produces tmp_sdplane, tmp_joint,tmp_intplane temporary images because of the need to send feather only one channel at a time.
-Eliminate the need for this by calling feather on the cube, after the above fixes.

    -  Add tools to check the relative flux densities of single-dish and interferometer visibility data to verify the results of joint deconvolution and other combination techniques.

    -  Check if restoration can happen with niter=0.
-If not, say so in the docs.

-   -  Add something to catch the error-inducing situation of a non-centered PSF and scale sizes large enough to render the MatrixCleaner support size = imsize/2.

-   -  Add the ability to specify only the SD image cube and have the interferometer cube coordinate system be generated to match it.
-This is to simplify the interface and not require the user to specify interferometer cube settings as well.

-   -  Use  sdint_helper:: setup_cube_params() to autogenerate nchan/start/width and then remove some parameters from the sdintimaging task interface.Check for validity of the input Single Dish image and PSF cubes (some checks already exist regarding coordinate system consistency).
+   -  Use sdint_helper:: setup_cube_params() to autogenerate nchan/start/width and then remove some parameters from the sdintimaging task interface, and check for validity of the input Single Dish image and PSF cubes

-   -  If it is not possible to run 'imregrid' provide guidance to users on what to do.

-   -  Make PSFs based on input parameters (already partially supported via per-plane restoringbeams)

-      -  Allow the user to specify a dish diameter and ask the task to generate an Airy Disk SD PSF cube that may be used along with the supplied SD image cube.
-The purpose is to help the user in a situation where a SD PSF isn't already available or easy to generate
+   -  For cases where the SD PSF is not available, allow the user to specify a dish diameter and ask the task to generate an Airy Disk SD PSF cube that may be used along with the supplied SD image cube.

+   -  If it is not possible to run ‘imregrid’, provide guidance to users on what to do.

-   -  Connect to tsdimaging internally for ALMA data
+   -  Connect to tsdimaging internally for ALMA data.

-      -  Option 1 : A one-step calculation to generate the starting SD image and PSF inputs directly from a SD MeasurementSet for ALMA.

-      -  Option 2 : Implement a 'degrid' equivalent for SD data and use sdimaging code within the major/minor cycle loops.

-   -  Manage imageanalysis warning message

-      -  Warning from imregrid about being approximate for images that are larger than 1 degree on a side.
-This needs a ticket to change the threshold for this message.

-   -  Simplify the output image names

-      -  Delete some of the intermediate products and ensure the output images follow the standard tclean-like naming scheme

-      -  Re-implementation of lower level C++ code will be done only in CNGI. i.e. For current CASA, we will continue to use PySynthesisImager and Python for cube->mfs conversions.

-   -  Investigate the difference in the results (i.e. *.alpha image) in mtmfs between OSX and Linux.
-More through testing are needed to see if there are issues in the mtmfs imager code for specific to OSX.